The big de Rham-Witt complex: Witt vectors

-\begin{lemma} Suppose that the integer $m$ is invertible (resp.~a non-zero-divisor) in $A$.
-Then $m$ is invertible (resp.~a non-zero-divisor) in $\mathbb{W}_S(A)$. \end{lemma}
+\begin{lemma} Let $m$ be an integer, let $A$ be a ring, and let $S$ be a truncation set.
+If $m$ is invertible in $A$, then $m$ is invertible in $\mathbb{W}_S(A)$; and if $m$ is a non-zero-divisor in $A$, then $m$ is a non-zero-divisor in $\mathbb{W}_S(A)$. \end{lemma}

 \begin{proof}As in the proof of Proposition~\ref{W_S(Z)}, we may assume that $S$ is finite.
 We proceed by induction on $S$ beginning from the trivial case $S = \emptyset$.
 So let $S$ be non-empty and assume the statement for all proper sub-truncation sets of $S$.
 We let $n \in S$ be maximal, and let $T = S \smallsetminus \{n\}$.
-Then we have the exact sequence
+In this situation, we have exact sequence